 Unlike 3DGS, which performs particle evaluations in 2D, our approach avoids propagating gradients through the projection function, thereby avoiding the approximations and mitigating potential numerical instabilities.
-Due to limited space, we provide the derivation of the numerically stable backward pass in the Supplementary Material Sec.
-B.
+The deriviation of the numerically stable backward pass is detailed in the Supplementary Material.